ThibaultGROUEIX/AtlasNet/README.md

 ## Cool Contributions

 * **[Yana Hasson](https://github.com/hassony2)** trained our sphere model, for Single View Reconstruction (SVR) in view-centered coordinates : performances are unaffected!
 Qualitative and quantitative results follow.
 Many thanks !
+View [this paper](http://openaccess.thecvf.com/content_cvpr_2018/CameraReady/3826.pdf) for a good review of on object-centered representation VS view-centered representation.

 | frame | Average recontruction error for SVR (x1000) : chamfer distance on input pointcloud and reconstruction of size 2500 pts|
 | ---------- | -------------------- |